 There are two main types of cupping therapy, dry and wet cupping.
 Here is what you should expect after each type of cupping treatment:

-Most patients experience a relaxing sensation coupled by relief when cupping therapy is performed.
+Most patients experience a relaxing sensation coupled with relief when cupping therapy is performed.
 They might also experience a slight twinge when the skin is pulled up by suction.
-Because the skin is tugged upwards, sometimes tiny capillaries under the surface of the skin tend to expand and after the cup is removed, patients might notice a circular bruise accompanied by some amount of swelling.
-However, these bruises are not painful and cupping therapists might perform massage therapy and hydration to assist in the healing of these marks.
+Because the skin is tugged upwards, sometimes tiny capillaries under the surface of the skin tend to expand, and after the cup is removed, patients might notice a circular bruise accompanied by some amount of swelling.
+However, these bruises are not painful, and cupping therapists might perform massage therapy and hydration to assist in the healing of these marks.

-In place of glass or plastic cups, therapists might also use cups made of medical grade silicone that are heated to a high temperature to sterilize them before use.
+In place of glass or plastic cups, therapists might also use cups made of medical grade silicone that is heated to an elevated temperature to sterilize them before use.
 These silicone cups are more flexible and move more easily over the skin, reducing the chances of bruising.

 Silicone cups are now commonly used by people looking to perform cupping therapy on themselves due to the lack of flame and the ability to target certain areas of the body such as using cupping for cellulite.

-For weight loss and cellulite reduction I recommend this 4 cup silicone massage set.
+For weight loss and cellulite reduction, I recommend this silicone massage set.
 This type of set is perfect for massage cupping.